DevrexLabs/OrigoDB/docs/storage/sql-storage/index.md

-Id | ulong | The unique sequential id of the journal entry Created | DateTime | When the command was executed Type | String | The type name of the command executed Data | Binary or string | The serialized command
+Id | ulong | The unique sequential id of the journal entry Created | DateTime | When the command was executed Type | String | The type name of the command executed Data | Binary  | The serialized command

 To enable sql storage set the storage type for journaling to Sql: